 At times, life can be challenging and you may have lots of anxieties and worries whirling through your head.
 Perhaps you struggle talking to loved ones about your sadness or depression.
 It can feel lonely and debilitating when you appear to be stuck, with no way to fix the issues that are overwhelming you.

 Reaching out for therapy might seem scary and daunting at first, however it doesn't have to be that way.
 As an experienced therapist, I’m here to help you feel listened to.
 I will provide a compassionate and non-judgmental space where you feel safe to voice and explore those worries and difficulties.

 As well as individual, one to one therapy for adults and young people, if you’re having relationship problems with your partner, I also offer counselling for couples.
 For couples therapy, you can attend either on your own to explore issues concerning you personally or attend together.
 I will not take sides - therapy allows you both to be heard.

 Working with a diverse range of clients means that no counselling experience is the same.
 Having trained in person centred, CBT, relational and trauma informed therapeutic approaches means that I can tailor my counselling methods to suit your needs.
 I will work collaboratively with you as well as give you the time to develop the skills and confidence to understand yourself better and to make positive changes in your life.

-Due to COVID-19, I'm currently offering limited face to face sessions , however appointments are still available by telephone or online through video call.
+With ongoing COVID-19 regulations, I'm offering limited face to face sessions , however appointments are still available by telephone or online through video call.
 Each session lasts around 50-60 minutes for both individual and couple work.
 I offer time limited (6-12 sessions) and longer term counselling.
-My practice welcomes people from all races, cultures, ages and sexual orientation.
+My practice is inclusive and welcoming to all.

 Areas of counselling